Esri/lerc/OtherLanguages/Python/lerc/README.md

 LERC is an open-source raster format which supports rapid encoding and decoding for any pixel type, with user-set maximum compression error per pixel.

+# What's new in Lerc 4.2?

+Lerc 4.2 adds stricter size limits for improved safety:
+- Input data to encode is limited to 2 GB per band.
+- Compressed Lerc blob size is limited to 2 GB per band.
+- Total compressed Lerc blob size is limited to 4 GB across all bands.

 # What's new in Lerc 4.0?

 ## Option 1, uses numpy masked array